MohamedAbdelfattah022/CodeForge/README.md

 - **User Management**: Built-in user authentication and role-based access control.
 - **Tagging System**: Problems can be tagged for better categorization and searchability.
 - **Test Cases**: Define input/output test cases for problems to validate submissions.
+- **Asynchronous Processing**: Utilizes RabbitMQ and background jobs for handling long-running tasks and background processing.

 ## Technologies